-A site that features an online editor, allowing coders to see a preview of their code with real-time changes.
-Build and deploy a website, show off your work, build test cases to learn and debug, and find inspiration.
+An online editor allows coders to see a preview of their code with real-time changes.
+Build and deploy a website, show off your work, and build test cases to learn and debug.

 Draw.io is a great tool for creating flowcharts to illustrate program flow or ideas.
 It's simple to use - click on Help to get an introduction video and tips.